About Dean Park

 Dean Park residents attend meetings of the local Historic Preservation Commission (“HPC”)and provide input on applications for “Certificates of Review” for new construction within Dean Park.
 We are also organizing a workshop for residents and will provide input to the HPC on proposed “Design Guidelines” for all Fort Myers historic districts and amendments to the City’s historic preservation ordinances.

 We also devote funds to maintaining the neighborhood, including updating the Dean Park Historic District signage this year and holiday decorations for the “Triangle,” the small park at the center of Dean Park.
 Neighborhood gatherings include our spring “Bar-B-Q and Blues” party.

-Dean Park will celebrate its 100th Anniversary in 2020 with a Historic House Tour on March 28, 2020 to celebrate that day -- May 1, 1920 -- when John Morgan Dean recorded the plat for "Dean's Subdivision" with the Lee County Clerk.
-Our 100th Anniversary Historic...read more
+Dean Park will celebrate its 100th Anniversary on December 5, 2020, with a Historic House Tour to celebrate that day -- May 1, 1920 -- when John Morgan Dean recorded the plat for "Dean's Subdivision" with the Lee County Clerk of Court.
+The House Tour, postponed from...read more

 Join your neighbors for a multi-course dinner that starts at one home and progresses to other homes throughout the neighborhood with each course.
 Each diner will receive a Dean Park Historic District glass for the evening for his/her $10 contribution.
 Space is...read more

 Help clean up the neighborhood with friends and neighbors.
 Meet at the 'Triangle' at 9:30 am on Saturday, ______, and bring work gloves, rakes and trash bags.
 Barry Starke will be on hand to coordinate the cleanup.
 Contact him at firstname.lastname@example.org to RSVP. ...read more